Skip to main content

 Participants will be billed for the cost of the graduate course following the standard per-credit rate for NYU Steinhardt Graduate Study Tuition and Fees.
 In addition, study abroad courses have a supplemental Program Fee that covers the cost of housing abroad, program activities and visits, group transportation in-country, and international health insurance.
 Students can expect to be billed:

-• Steinhardt Graduate Tuition (3 credits) - $6,816
+• Steinhardt Graduate Tuition (3 credits) - TBC

 • Steinhardt Graduate Registration and Services Fees - $0 (these standard NYU fees are not charged for January term courses)

-• Program Fee - $1,500
+• Program Fee - TBC

 • International Health Insurance - Included

-Estimated Direct Cost Total - $8,316
+Estimated Direct Cost Total - TBC

-Tuition, Registration, and Program fees will be due based on Bursar's Payment Schedule for the January term.
+Tuition, Registration, and Program fees will be due based on the Bursar's Payment Schedule for the January term.

 Out-of-Pocket Costs

-Students are responsible for purchasing flights to and from the program location, and will be notified when to book flights.
+Students are responsible for purchasing flights to and from the program location and will be notified when to book.
 We recommend comparing tickets on multiple sites to ensure the best fare.

 In addition to airfare, participants should budget for other out-of-pocket costs, including daily meals (except for included welcome and farewell meals); transportation to and from the airport; passport and/or visa fees (if applicable); vaccination costs (if applicable); and other personal incidentals.
 These costs will vary depending on individual students' budgets, preferences, and choices.
-Students are encouraged to research potential costs by using online budgeting tools such as Numbeo, Expatistan, and Budget Your Trip.
+Participants are encouraged to use the Study Abroad Budget Worksheet linked below to estimate these expenses.

 Scholarships

-NYU Steinhardt offers several graduate study abroad scholarships and maintains a list of additional external funding opportunities.
+NYU Steinhardt offers two short-term study abroad scholarships and maintains a list of additional external funding opportunities.

 Study Abroad Budget Worksheet

-We've created a tool called the Study Abroad Budget Worksheet to help you estimate the cost of your study abroad experience and identify any gaps in funding.
-We encourage all students to save a copy of the Worksheet and add your expected costs and sources of funding.
+The Study Abroad Budget Worksheet was created to help participants estimate the cost of their study abroad experience and identify any funding gaps.
+We encourage all students to complete the Worksheet to estimate their expected costs and funding sources.
 Contact the Steinhardt Office of Global Affairs with any questions.

 PLEASE NOTE: This spreadsheet lists possible expenses and may not be all-inclusive of program costs.
-In addition, your costs may fluctuate based on changes in currency exchange rates, airfare, varying personal lifestyles, etc. While this is a good tool for reviewing study abroad expenses, the results should be considered to be an estimate of the total cost of participation.
+In addition, costs may fluctuate due to changes in currency exchange rates, airfare, personal preferences, and other factors.
+While this is a good tool for reviewing study abroad expenses, the results should be considered estimates.

 Housing